Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

 To create a Project, follow these steps:

 1. In the upper-left corner, click **+** to create a Project.
-2. Configure your basic Project settings
+2. Configure your basic Project settings.
 3. Select **Agentic AI** as your **Project Type**.

 ## Create an AI Agent